 The Shocking Ingredient You Should Be Putting in Your Cake

 Besides flour and sugar, every basic cake needs two key ingredients: eggs and some kind of fat (like butter or oil).
 But what if you can't find these things at the store?
 Does that mean you're completely out of the option to make a cake?
 Absolutely not!
-You may be shocked to learn that mayonnaise is actually a great substitute when you run out of these things—especially when eggs are one of the scarce grocery items during the coronavirus pandemic.
+You may be shocked to learn that mayonnaise is a great substitute when you run out of these things—especially when eggs are one of the scarce grocery items during the coronavirus pandemic.

 For some, the idea of mayonnaise in a cake sounds revolting.
-However, if you really think about the ingredients inside mayonnaise, it makes perfect sense.
+However, if you think about the ingredients inside mayonnaise, it makes perfect sense.
 Mayonnaise is made up of oil, egg yolk, and some kind of acidic substance such as vinegar or lemon juice.

 While you may not be adding vinegar to your desserts usually, these are ingredients that are perfectly fine in a cake.
-Plus, there's a reason why the vinegar from the mayonnaise works so well in cake.
+Plus, there's a reason why the vinegar from the mayonnaise works so well in a cake.
 It actually helps to sharpen the flavors of your ingredients, giving your cake an even richer taste.
 This is why mayonnaise works well for flavored cakes like chocolate cake, lemon cake, or even red velvet cake.

 How to use mayonnaise in your cake